Wenhan-Tan/tutorials/Deployment/Kubernetes/TensorRT-LLM_Multi-Node_Distributed_Models/README.md

 When a distributed model is deployed, a "leader" pod along with a number of "workers" to meet the model's tensor parallelism requirements are created.
 The leader pod then awaits for the conversion job to complete and for all worker pods to be successfully deployed.

-The model-conversion job is responsible for downloading the configured model from Hugging Face and converting that model into a TensorRT-LLM ready set of engine and plan files.
-The model-conversion job will place all downloaded and converted files on the provided persistent volume.

-> [!Note]
-> Model downloads from Hugging Face are reused when possible.
-> Converted TRT-LLM models are GPU and tensor-parallelism specific.
-> Therefore a converted model will exist for every GPU the model is deployed on to as well as for every configuration of tensor parallelism.

 Once these conditions are met, the leader pod creates an [`mpirun`](https://docs.open-mpi.org/en/v5.0.x/man-openmpi/man1/mpirun.1.html) process which creates a Triton Server process in each pod of the distributed model.